 Each resistance level is color-coded, so it is easy to tell each one apart from the next.
 Volumes of 2, 3, and 4 ounces are available.
 These tend to be the perfect sizes to fit in the palm of one's hand.
 Norco exercise hand putty is completely latex-free.

-Who Would Find It Useful?
+Who Would Find Therapy Putty Useful?

 Therapy putty is a great option for those who wish to increase hand strength and dexterity so they can better perform certain tasks and hobbies that involve use of the hands, such as playing the violin, piano, or guitar, rock climbing, and playing golf or tennis.
-It is also a great tool for those who wish to increase hand strength and dexterity prevent their loss due to medical conditions.
+It is also a great tool for those who wish to increase hand strength and dexterity to prevent their loss due to medical conditions.
 Impaired or reduced hand strength and dexterity may result from the following conditions:

 - Age-related loss of muscle mass